Al0den/metalgpu/README.md

 This is a simple [python library](https://pypi.org/project/metalgpu/), wrapping Apple's Metal API to run compute kernels from python, with full control over buffers and methods.
 No copying behind the scenes, and raw access to the buffers as numpy arrays

 ## Installing
-Simply run `pip install metalgpu` to download latest release, and this should be sufficient
+Running `pip install metalgpu` to download latest release, and this should be sufficient

-To recompile the underlying C library, go to the plugins directory, and copy a `metal-cpp` folder (Obtained from [this](https://github.com/bkaradzic/metal-cpp)), run `cmake .` and then `make install`.
-This will then re-compile the binaries, and automatically copy them to the correct directory.
+To download from github, run `pip install git+https://github.com/Al0den/metalgpu.git`.

 ## Examples